Two Days in Santa Monica and Malibu: A Complete Itinerary

 The Santa Monica Pier at dusk.
 All photos by John O’Boyle / The Empty Nest Explorers

-Are visiting Santa Monica and Malibu worth it?
+Is visiting Santa Monica and Malibu worth it?
 In a word, yes.

 They are not only picturesque but “fun and happening”.
-So even just two days are enough to get a flavor of the area and top off the SoCal experience.
+So, even just two days are enough to get a flavor of the area and top off the SoCal experience.

 What to see in Santa Monica

 Note - This blog post contains affiliate links.
-This means that if we are recommending a product, activity, or hotel, we might be receiving a small commission if you buy or book from these links.
+This means that if we are recommending a product, activity, or hotel, we might receive a small commission if you buy or book from these links.
 This is done at no additional cost to you.
 We only recommend products we have personally used or have thoroughly researched.

 The famous Route 66 sign on the Santa Monica pier.